selfrefactor/rambda/NEXT_VERSION_CHECKLIST.md

+- fix - use number as property to omit - TODO - should be same for pick, etc., i.e. they use same createpath util

-check again deno as dissocpath doesn't add js extension to imports
+use todos and clear todos when this file is smaller check again deno as dissocpath doesn't add js extension to imports

 in js project like niketa theme, go to source lead to readable code, is ramda the same?